Click the banner to get your free infographic download

 Guest posters.
 They will add a different perspective or expertise to keep your art marketing content stimulating.
 These guests could include other artists, a picture framer, a museum curator, another art collector, or the organizer of the show where you exhibit.

 Keep up with your competition.
 When it comes to email marketing for artists, it is necessary to know what other artists are doing.
-If you find something valuable, you can link to it, or write your own art marketing content to add your opinion and perspective.
-If it’s content is important to you, for instance funding arts in education, your new post citing the original post will extend the messages and keep the drum beat going.
-Notify the the original author to let them know you linked to their copy, it might be cause for a prized link back your content.
+If you find something valuable, you can link to it, or write your art marketing content to add your opinion and perspective.
+If it’s content is important to you, for instance, funding arts in education, your new post citing the original post will extend the messages and keep the drumbeat going.
+Notify the original author to let them know you linked to their copy; it might be cause for a prized link back your content.

 Get personal.
-For some of us, it is easy to share stories from our personal lives.
+For some of us, it is easy to share stories from our own lives.
 Do not despair if that is not you.
-Draw parallels from third party examples.
+Draw parallels from third-party examples.
 It could be anything that inspires you.
 If you are into the classics where you learned a lesson, perhaps something that deeply moved you from seeing or reading Les Miserables or Anna Karenina.
-Relate how you life, art or business was affected.
+Relate how your life, art or business was affected.
 Talk about how it informed or inspired your newest works.
 Sharing at this level is compelling, especially when your art and creative process are included.

 There Is a Wealth of Information from Search Engines.

-Doing your own research for art marketing newsletter ideas and suggestions will result in many more helpful suggestions you can use to make your newsletter copy sparkle.
+Doing your research for art marketing newsletter ideas and suggestions will result in many more helpful tips you can use to make your newsletter copy sparkle.
 Just as with making art, the more you do it, the more your expertise will improve.